line-em/book-blog-ts/src/content/books/2022/21_NinthHouse.md

 score: 4
 image: "./images/books22/ninthhouse.jpg"
 genre:
-  ["Dark Academia", "Supernatural", "Occult", "Ghosts", "Urban Fantasy", "Adult", "Dark", "Mystery"]
+  ["Dark Academia", "Supernatural", "Occult", "Ghosts", "Urban Fantasy", "Adult", "Mystery"]
 ---

 That was fun!
 I wish I read it in Halloween, but honestly, it was only November, so, good enough in my book!